titu1994/MobileNetworks/README.md

 Keras implementation of the paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/pdf/1704.04861.pdf).

-Includes weights trained on ImageNet (obtained from https://github.com/Zehaos/MobileNet, and then converted) in the default model, and a custom layer which performs DepthwiseConvolution2D.

 # Benefits of Mobile Nets
 As explained in the paper, large neural networks can be exorbitant, both in the amount of memory they require to perform predictions, to the actual size of the model weights.